Which Foreign Aid Programs Work? The U.S. Runs A Test — But Won't Talk About It

 So Handel went to his bosses at USAID's Rwanda office and proposed an experiment: Take one of USAID's typical programs and test it against cash aid.
 His initiative has since grown to encompass six experiments in four countries.
 He is currently overseeing these tests from a new position, senior adviser on aid effectiveness at a USAID research unit in Washington, D.C.

 USAID would not grant permission for Daniel Handel or any other agency official to do an interview with NPR.
-This account of his wife playing him the radio story and his subsequent experiences launching the cash-benchmarking experiments were described to NPR by multiple sources, including former USAID colleagues who worked extensively with him on the experiments.
+The account of his wife playing him the radio story and his subsequent experiences launching the cash-benchmarking experiments were described to NPR by multiple sources, including former USAID colleagues who worked extensively with him on the experiments.

 It will take several years for most of the findings to become available.
 But on Thursday, the government released the results of the first study in the series: An evaluation of a program to improve child and maternal health in Rwanda by teaching families about nutrition and hygiene.
-The experiment found that it met none of its stated objectives.
+The experiment found that the program met none of its main objectives.
 (Offering people the equivalent amount in cash — about $114 — also did not improve their nutrition or health.
 But providing a much larger cash grant of about $500 did make some difference.)

 Supporters of such "cash-benchmarking" exercises are heralding this particular one as a milestone.
 For years, anti-poverty advocates and researchers have complained that the U.S. government doesn't do enough to make sure its aid programs actually work.
 "The number and quality of impact evaluations at USAID has risen over time, but it's still really small," says Amanda Glassman, who heads the think tank Center for Global Development.
 Now, she says, USAID's nascent cash-benchmarking experiments suggest the United States – which is one of the world's largest donor countries — could be on a path to greater accountability.